 Roman Harness

 The Roman harness is a popular choice because of how commonly found it is.
 If you go to the cat section of most big-box pet stores, you will likely find Roman harnesses.
-They are also close to being escape-proof.
-I don’t know that there is any 100% escape proof cat harness, but the Roman harness is close.
+They are also very secure.

 The biggest downside to the Roman harness is that it isn’t the easiest to put on.
 Cats Going Places has a great tutorial on how to put on a Roman Harness though.
 Check it out: